MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 would be a added to be run (only) the next time the browser process associated to the `CoreWebView2Environment` exits, which in turn would make API usage easier for the two expected scenarios.

+Alternatively, this could be kept an event and the registered handlers be automatically removed the next time the event is raised.